airtai/faststream/docs/includes/message/headers.md

 ## Headers Access

-Sure, you can get access to a raw message and get headers dict itself, but more often you just need a single header field.
-So, you can easely access to it usign the `Context`
+Sure, you can get access to a raw message and get the headers dict itself, but more often you just need a single header field.
+So, you can easily access it using the `Context`:

 ```python hl_lines="6"
 from faststream import Context